Much of this comes down to local policy:

 Since every stanza that collects a product starts with the same

-command prefix (viz. cd ${MSRC}/path && rcsvg ... -S
+command prefix (viz. cd ${MSRC}/path && rcsvg ... -S)

-we can code a sed
+we can code a sed script to filter out the

 extraction commands and convert them to msync